xcube-dev/xcube/docs/source/devguide.md

 The package is updated by
 * forking the repository
 * creating a new branch for the changes
-* creating a pull request to merge this branch into conda-forge's feedstock repository.
+* creating a pull request to merge this branch into conda-forge's feedstock repository (this is done automatically if the build number is 0).

 The first of these steps is usually already done.
 You may find forks at `https://github.com/dcs4cop/<repo-name>-feedstock` .